-Brigid Hayes has developed an expertise in learning that spans almost 30 years as a senior policy advisor and program manager.
+Brigid Hayes has developed an expertise in learning that spans over 30 years as a senior policy advisor and program manager.
 Her knowledge of and experience in workplace literacy and learning has contributed to her recognition as an expert in this field, and she has undertaken significant activities to both help promote and enhance literacy and lifelong learning.

 Brigid has worked as an independent consultant and expert advisor on learning, literacy, and work since 2007.
 She has successfully developed a strategic planning and policy development practice involving workplace literacy, essential skills, partnership development, research, and evaluation.
+A list of clients can be found at the bottom of this page.

+Brigid is a member of the Board of Directors of the Peter Gzowski Foundation for Literacy.
 She serves on a number of national advisory committees and, for over seven years, was a review board member for the Career College Accreditation Program (formerly the Canadian Education and Training Accreditation Commission) which accredits private career colleges in Canada.

 Brigid publishes articles on workplace literacy, essential skills, social capital, and accountability, and often makes presentations and speeches on these subjects.